kmaaallen/simon-game/README.md

 #### Feature 1 - Instruction paragraph
 This paragraph is shown at the top of the webpage to ensure prominence.
 It is important the player reads this information first so the text has good contrast to the background.

 #### Feature 2 - game board
 The game board contains the coloured segments, the control panel and the buttons/toggles for using the game.
 For the coloured segments I stuck to the original simon game configuration (though the color order is different) and kept the colours bright.
 When a colour is triggered by the sequence (see logic document) the segment lightens for a time to replicate a flash and plays a sound.

 #### Feature 3 - control panel
-The control panel contains the buttons to use the game and the display.
+The control panel contains the buttons (on larger screens) to use the game and the display.
 The control panel overlays the coloured segments and is centered.
 This sticks to the original design of the game but also ensures the player can see everything they need in the same place, they don't have to keep looking down or to the side to see the display.